zediious/zediious/README.md

 <hr>

 - 👀 I’m interested in ...
 Full stack web development, automation tools for server management, Minecraft mods
 - 🌱 I’m currently learning ...
-Creating Single Page Applications with only Django and HTMX (maybe a little JS here and there)
+Integrating payment gateways into applications to take payments
 - 💞️ I’m looking to collaborate on ...
 Anything at all!
 If you think I could provide something to your project, definitely let me know 😉

 <hr>